Fiserv/tenants-doc/update-productpage-content.md

 ![featuredoffering](images/featuredoffering.png)

 ### Product offerings

 ![product offerings](images/productofferings.png)

 Product offerings” section will be where Tenant displays a selection of their product’s offerings.
+"Product offerings" is what you have to offer with your products (features, services, etc).
 Tenant MAY NOT repeat any offerings that they have chosen for the “Featured offerings” section.
 This section is defined by the Tenant on what they have to offer to users.

 * Tenant must provide a group name for their offerings.
 * Group names are Tenant defined, they may choose an existing group name or create a new one that fits their grouped offerings.